wp-plugins/islam-companion/README.txt

 == Frequently Asked Questions ==
 1. What does this plugin do
 ans.
-Currently the Islam Companion plugin displays a random verse from the Holy Quran on a dashbord.
-The verse is displayed in the language selected by the user.
-For each day a new verse is displayed.
+Currently the Islam Companion plugin displays verses from the Holy Quran on the dashboard widget.
+The verse is displayed according to the user settings.
+The user can specify the language, narrator, suran, aya and number of verses.

 == Changelog ==

+= 1.0.2 =
+* Added option under settings for saving the surah, verse and verse count
+* Updated dashboard widget so it displays Quranic verses according to the settings

 = 1.0.1 =
 * Moved message for the day text to admin dashboard widget